 What is a Cash Reserve Ratio?

 Cash Reserve Ratio in India is decided by the Monetary Policy Committee (MPC) under the periodic Monetary and Credit Policy.
-If the CRR is low, the liquidity with the bank increases which in turn goes into investment and lending and vice-versa.
+If the CRR is low, the liquidity with the bank increases, which in turn goes into investment and lending and vice-versa.
 Higher CRR creates a negative impact on the economy and also lowers the availability of loanable funds.
 As a result, it slows down the investment and reduces the supply of money in the economy.
-The CRR of India as on 4th October 2016 is 4%.

 To know about the Monetary Policy Committee, refer to the linked page.